brandonmarshal/lsx-demo-theme/logs/week12/logs-week12-day3.md

 -   1.0 hrs - Designed a simple Species Archive with a query loop post cards
 -   1.0 hrs - Troublehooting why Facet and SCF are not working together.
 -   1.0 hrs - Started working on my "Unify Namespaces" task for plugin.
 -   2.5 hrs - Refactoring namespaces on my plugin and began testing.
+-   1.0 hrs - continued with testing and built a zip file for manual tests.
+-   1.0 hrs - Attempted to troubleshoot the HTTP ERROR 500 cause by my plugin.

 ---